RuisSoftware/7daysbot/README.md

 # Configuration
 - consolelogging : Log telnet data to console.
 NOTE: This will expose your telnet password to the console.
+- Game
     - bloodmoonfrequency : Number of days between blood moons.
 This should match the BloodMoonFrequency setting in your server configuration.
+    - DayLightLength : Should match setting of same name in server config.ini.
+How many hours of daylight per day.
 - Discord
     - token : Discord Bot token
     - channel : Discord channel ID for bot to be linked to (Right click on channel in discord and copy ID to get the correct ID)